zpaolo11x/Arcadeflow-AM-Theme/README.md

 - apply 1 gaussian blurs 9x9 pixels wide

 This results in a very smooth yet fast to load blurred background.
 I prepared some xnview scripts you can use for the conversion.

+** Previous versions history **

+*v 1.1*

+- The games list is not repeating
+- Tweaked scrolling at the beginning of the list so the first game column is not centered
+- Changed the timing so that when the video snapshot is loaded the scrolling doesn't stutter
+- Number of columns automatically calculated
+- Better support for vertical displays

+*v 1.0*

+- First release